 The City is not directly involved in the planning and development of public housing in the City.
 However, the City works closely with the Monterey County Housing Authority Development Corporation (MCHADC, developer arm of HACM) to create affordable housing in the community.
-Specifically, for FY 2018-2019, the City has allocated \$575,000 in HOME
+Specifically, in FY 2018-2019, the City allocated \$575,000 in HOME and \$667,000 in CDBG funds for the construction of Moon Gate Plaza.
+In FY 2019-2020, the City is swapping the previously allocated CDBG funds for the project with HOME funds in FY 2019.
+However, these are not HUD "public housing" units.